goavega-software/suitecrm-azure-ad/README.md

 More details here on app registration here - https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration

 ### Important
-* The plugin hides the default login box once it is enabled (JS only) so make sure that all users's primary email addresses (not username) match users in Azure AD.
+* The plugin hides the default login box once it is enabled (JS only) so make sure that all users's user_name match users email address in Azure AD.

 #### Installing the Add-on